Bioniclegenius/Bio-s-AutoPlay/README.md

 	}

 This one, when combined with eludium, thorium, and kerosene being set to -1, means they'll only be crafted when their requisite materials hit max value.
 It also locks the steamworks goal to the magneto goal, meaning I only have to change magnetos to get both up.
 It's handy for moving targets.

+## For the person interested in various game mechanics:
+I keep some personal notes and bits and pieces of code in the "Extra Notes" file.
+Feel free to use whatever pieces you want, but this is NOT for casual users.
+Don't copy the entire thing in, there are sections that aren't valid code or that are autoscript snippets for others that I wrote.